eschoesser/spyplotter/README.md

 # spyplotter
 <p align="center"> <img src='logo/spyplotter.png' width='300' </p>

 This package inludes tools for quantitative spectroscopy.
-It simplifies analyzing observed data, as well as plotting and analyzing the output of stellar atmosphere models as PoWR and CMFGEN.
+The aim is to simplify analyzing observed data, as well as plotting and analyzing the output of stellar atmosphere models as PoWR and CMFGEN.

 ## Installation
 The package can be installed with: